ooni/probe-cli/internal/enginenetx/DESIGN.md

 not present, we fall back to create empty stats with `newStatsContainer`.

-While creating the `*statsManager` we also spawn a goroutine that trims the stats at every stats trimming internal by calling `(*statsManager).trim`.
+While creating the `*statsManager` we also spawn a goroutine that trims the stats at every stats trimming interval by calling `(*statsManager).trim`.
 In turn, `trim` calls `statsContainerPruneEntries`, which eventually:

 1. removes entries not modified for more than one week;

-2. sort entries by descending success rate and only keep the top 10 entries.
+2. sorts entries and only keeps the top 10 entries.

 More specifically we sort entries using this algorithm:

-1. by decreasing success rate;
+1. by decreasing success rate; then

-2. by decreasing number of successes;
+2. by decreasing number of successes; then

 3. by decreasing last update time.

-Likewise, calling `(*statsManager).Close` invokes `statsContainerPruneEntries` and ensures that we write `$OONI_HOME/engine/httpsdialerstats.state`.
+Likewise, calling `(*statsManager).Close` invokes `statsContainerPruneEntries`, and then ensures that we write `$OONI_HOME/engine/httpsdialerstats.state`.

 This way, subsequent OONI Probe runs could load the stats thare are more likely to work and `statsPolicy` can take advantage of this information.